benjamin-bader/hyperjs/README.md

 HyperCard rekindled - in Javascript!

+DEPS:
+	- jasmine for unit tests
+	- jasmine-headless-webkit for executing same
+	- jake for building
+		- nodejs for jake
+	- Google Closure for the special sauce?

 TODO:
 * Investigate CI solutions.
 Will TravisCI work with JS-exclusive projects?
 Run Jasmine specs?
 Other tests?
   What other hosted CI options are there?
 Is it worth it to set up Jenkins on the VPS?
+  	* With a nodejs-based build system, looks like Jenkins on a VPS is it.
+  	* But can we build via the Rails asset pipeline?
+'Twould be nice to avoid a ruby dependency, I guess, but the final importance of the build system will be to ensure the consistency and quality of the product by GTFO of the way.
+Maybe Rails is less intrusive than jake - investigate!

 * Decide on a runtime strategy - top-down interpreter, lexer/parser interpreter, bytecode interpreter?
 	* The last might allow for nifty optimizations like JIT, but that's a little absurd in Javascript.
 * Apportion HT intrinsics - how many are covered by existing JS features e.g. Math?
 * Investigate UI approaches:
 	* Need to source all relevant HT events - can Canvas do that on its own?
 	* Ideally would have widgets built-in to determine what was clicked.
-Don't really want to write R*-Tree in JS - there's more than enough work as is!
+Don't really want to write R* tree in JS - there's more than enough work as is!

 * Understand HyperCard's message hierarchy.
 * Evaluate strategies for generating system messages - setTimeout() for idle?
 If so, what frequency?